-The bicycle tour has traditionally been the first of the three trips.
+The bicycle trip has traditionally been the first of the three trips.
 The trip ranges from 100 - 250 miles in 5 days.
 Past trips have toured the St. Lawrence Seaway, Stowe, VT, Lake Placid and Lake Champlain.
-Wilderness campers provide their own bikes and are permitted to use them throughout the entire summer.
+Wilderness campers can bring their own bikes or rent them through High Peaks Cyclery, and are permitted to use them throughout the entire summer.

-HIKING TRIP
+HIKE TRIP